LCBOWER33/StegoScan/README.md

 7. Audio integrity - Uses Wave Python import to check MP3 and WAV file's integrity.

-8. Audio dectection - Uses Librosa Python import to generate audio spectrogram's for MP3 and WAV files that are then ran through YOLOv8 and TrORC to check for images or messages hidden in the depiction of the frequency values for the file over the time length of the file.
+8. Audio detection - Uses Librosa Python import to generate audio spectrograms for MP3 and WAV files that are then ran through YOLOv8 and TrORC to check for images or messages hidden in the depiction of the frequency values for the file over the time length of the file.

 <p align="center">
   [Listen to the audio](https://github.com/LCBOWER33/StegoScan/blob/main/images/Drawing_of_the_word_Wikipedia.wav)